-The balance of goodwill and intangible assets as of March 31, 2022 was \(\frac{\pmath{\text{\tex same level of the fiscal year ended March 31, 2020 from the fiscal year ending March 31, 2024 through the fiscal year ending March 31, 2025.
-The growth rate of future cash flows beyond the target period of the business plan, after the fiscal year ending March 31, 2026, is taken to be zero.
+The balance of goodwill and intangible assets as of March 31, 2023 was ¥1,079,253 million including goodwill of ¥216,393 million, trademarks of ¥288,913 million, and customer relationships and other intangible assets of ¥108,932 million, which were recognized in conjunction with the conversion of FamilyMart Co., Ltd. into a subsidiary.
+For the impairment test of this goodwill and intangible assets, the assumptions that have the greatest impact on the calculation of the value in use are the assumptions of maintaining the number of stores, increasing trading income through raising daily sales and bolstering operational efficiency.
+These assumptions reflect past results, industry trends and the expected effect of improvement measures on store profitability.
+The business plan for the impairment test covers a period of three years.
+Although we were hit by sudden changes in the external environment, such as inflation resulting from the actualization of geopolitical risks for the fiscal year ended March 31, 2023, with agile responses to changes and the subsidence of the impact of COVID-19, daily sales recovered to the same level of the fiscal year ended March 31, 2020.
+For the impairment test conducted in the fiscal year ended March 31, 2023, we expect to maintain the number of stores from the fiscal year ending March 31, 2024 through the fiscal year ending March 31, 2026.
+Also, while continuing to take into account the impact of inflation, we expect a moderate increase in daily sales.
+In addition, through bolstering operational efficiency, we expect increasing trading income and growth in its subsidiaries for the fiscal year ending March 31, 2026.
+The growth rate of future cash flows beyond the target period of the business plan, after the fiscal year ending March 31, 2027, is taken to be zero.
 These growth rates are calculated by considering the long-term growth rate of the markets and countries to which the cash-generating unit belongs.
 In the event that the assumed numbers of the stores were significantly decreased, the assumed increase in the percentage of daily sales were to be revised significantly downward, or the discount rate were to be revised significantly upward, the value in use could fall below the carrying amount.

-The balance of investments accounted under the equity method as of March 31, 2022 was \(\frac{\text{\$\text{\$\text{\$\gentite{4}}}}{2,288,762}\) million.
+The balance of investments accounted under the equity method as of March 31, 2023 was \(\frac{2}{2}\),825,102 million.
 Regarding the investment in CITIC Limited, the Company conducts assessments of equity method investment in order to determine whether an impairment indicator exists and various factors such as expected future profitability, stock price, economic environment, and industry trends are considered in the assessment.
-In the fiscal year ended March 31, 2022, the Company determined that there was an indication of impairment due to the decline in the stock price and measured the recoverable amount based on future cash flows with the assistance of an independent appraiser, taking into account future profitability and regulations, etc. As a result, the recoverable amount exceed the carrying amount of the investments accounted for by the equity method, and therefore no impairment loss was recognized.
+In the fiscal year ended March 31, 2023, the Company determined that there was an indication of impairment due to the decline in the stock price and measured the recoverable amount based on future cash flows with the assistance of an independent appraiser, taking into account future profitability and regulations, etc. As a result, the recoverable amount exceed the carrying amount of the investments accounted for by the equity method, and therefore no impairment loss was recognized.